TranPhucVinh/Raspberry-Pi-GNU/Kernel/Cross-compiled kernel module/README.md

 This tutorial is intended to build a Raspbian kernel module from Ubuntu PC,

 The general idea is to create a docker on that Ubuntu PC which has the environment of Raspberry Pi board that wished to insert the kernel module on.
-This method is mandatory to build a single cross-compiler kernel module.
+This method is mandatory to build a single cross-compiler kernel module for Raspbian.

-Create a single kernel module, ``raspbian_kernel_driver``, like this inside ``linux``, with ``linux`` is the official Raspbian linux repository:
+Create a single kernel module, ``raspbian_kernel_driver`` right inside the ``linux`` Raspbian repository:
 ```sh
 raspbian_kernel_driver
 ├── Makefile